bostontrader/acctwerx/tests/testplan.md

  with them.
 Not only do they not deserve any error messages, we in fact want to keep them in the dark
  re: what works or doesn't work.

-5. More specifically:
+6. More specifically:

-5.1 GET
+6.1 GET

-5.1.1 Only whitelisted query string params are accepted, or maybe none at all.
+5.1.1 Verify record id referential integrity, if applicable.

-5.1.1 Record id referential integrity.
+5.1.2 Verify only whitelisted query string params are accepted, or maybe none at all.

-A. Do the record ids, if any, in the URL, refer to existing records?
+The whitelist items should be tested earlier.
+Only send one param that's not white listed and observe the error.

-B. Are these records actually properly related?
+5.1.3 Attempt to invoke the method using a verb other than GET.
+In some cases (such as add and edit) other verbs are also acceptable (POST and PUT), so be sure to find a verb that will fail.